hputnam/Acclim_Dynamics/HoloInt-Results-package.md

 ![prot](https://github.com/hputnam/Acclim_Dynamics/blob/master/Output/Final_Figures/Host-Soluble-Protein.png?raw=true)

-Week 4 P. acuta ATHC big drop, but samples are not in outlier tests.
-This still looks weird to me?
-All sample IDs are correct in this group..
-1217, 2530, and 2858 done on Oct7 (each sample run in duplicate like normal).
-1194, 1908, and 2882 done on Oct14 (each sample run in duplicate like normal)..
-Come back to this - what else to check?
+All samples done on BCA purple kit instead of Rapid Gold.

 | Species     	| Timepoint 	| Treatment 	| Sample Size 	| Notes                                           	|
 |-------------	|-----------	|-----------	|-------------	|-------------------------------------------------	|
 | P. acuta    	| Day 1     	| HTAC      	| 3           	| 1488 no data (see notes on Chl and AFDW); Time limited 1st day in the field 	|

-This dataset has been QC'd by Emma; final figure as of 20210118.
+This dataset has been QC'd by Emma; final figure as of 20210527.

 ### Host Total Antioxidant Capacity